The local information of difference equations: Proof of Theorem

 Let $\ov{F(G(M))}$ be the image of $F(G(M))$ in $G(M)_\As = M|_\As$, so we have a short exact sequence

 The composition $M\overset{\phi}\to F(G(M))\to \ov{F(G(M))}\subset M|_\As$ is just the natural map $|_\As$.
 We claim that $M\to\ov{F(G(M))}$ is surjective, which boils down to

-Take an $m\in \As$ contained in the right hand side.
-By the definition of $M|_\As$, there's some $P(z)$ with roots contained in $p+\Z$ such that $P(z)m\in \ov M$.
+Take an $m\in M|_{\As}$ contained in the right-hand side.
+By the definition of $M|_\As$, there is some $P(z)$ with roots contained in $p+\Z$ such that $P(z)m\in \ov M$.
 Thinking of $\ov M$ as a quasicoherent sheaf on $\A^1$, this is saying that $m$ is a section of $\ov M$ on the open set which is the complement of the roots of $P$.
-The fact that $m|_\pzzi\in \ov{M_\pzi}$ implies that this section is regular at the points which are roots of $P(z)$.
+The fact that $m|_\pzzi\in \ov{M|_\pzi}$ implies that this section is regular at the points which are roots of $P(z)$.
 Since $\ov M$ is a sheaf, this means that $m$ is a global section of $\ov M$, as we wished to prove.